AndrewDaws/HomeAssistantVersionControl/homeassistant-version-control/README.md

 *Every change synced to the cloud.* Push your configuration to GitHub, GitLab, or Gitea for secure off-site storage.
 * **Automatic Sync:** Choose to push after every commit, hourly, daily, or manually.
 * **Clean History:** Uses force push to keep your remote repository in sync with local history.
+* **Secrets Protection:** `secrets.yaml` is excluded from Git by default (both locally and remotely) to prevent accidental storing of credentials.
+This can be toggled in the Cloud settings.

 ### Customization
 * **Color Theme:** Choose from seven preset color palettes.